espcarlo27-byte/jce-cyber-lab/detection-matrix/detection-validation-matrix.md

 > - Alerted
 > - Evidenced

-This matrix reflects **real lab execution**, not theoretical coverage.
+> **This matrix represents real detection engineering work, not theoretical coverage.**
+> Each “Validated” entry is backed by logs, queries, alerts, and screenshots.

 ---